Skulduggery Pleasant: Dead or Alive (2021)

-Until the End
+Until the End (2022)

 The second cycle of the internationally bestselling Skulduggery Pleasant series comes to a thrilling end.
 The Faceless Ones have returned to our universe.
 The bad guys have won.
-With the end of everything just days away – and no longer able to rely on Valkyrie Cain – Skulduggery must make allies of enemies if he's going to stand any chance of saving what's left of the world.
+With the end of everything just days away – and no longer able to rely on Valkyrie Cain – Skulduggery must make allies of enemies if he's going to stand any chance of saving what is left of the world.
 And just when things are looking their bleakest, they manage to get even worse, with Omen Darkly suddenly having to step up when his brother, the Chosen One, falls.

-Prequel series novels

-In October 2022, Landy announced via YouTube livestream that a "one-off prequel" and "Book 0·1", officially titled Skulduggery Pleasant: Hell Breaks Loose (titled on-page as Hell Breaks Loose: From the World of Skulduggery Pleasant, the same titling scheme as the 2013 novella Tanith Low in...
-The Maleficent Seven), was already written and edited, and would release in April 2023.

-Hell Breaks Loose

-Three-hundred years before the story begins... the story begins.
-Set in Tuscany, Italy, 1703, during the War, Hell Breaks Loose focuses on an enraged Skulduggery, 13 years after being killed with his wife and child by Serpine and resurrected as a living skeleton (but before being transformed into Lord Vile) and the Dead Men as they hunt down Serpine and Vengeous, the Generals of Mevolent.